 Meriturva's Survival Training Unit is located in the city of Lohja.
 The large (27 m x 43 m) inside training pool is a superb place for survival training with its simulated weather conditions and a wide selection of modern survival and evacuation equipment.
 One of our specialities is a rare winching rescue helicopter located indoors.
 Meriturva also offers Helicopter Underwater Escape Training (HUET).
+For GWO training purposes the unit has versatile equipment and gear.
 At our life boat training station at Ojamo mine lake it is possible to train life boat operations around the year.

 The simulated, realistic circumstances combined with sufficient theoretical knowledge and practice with repetitions, provide good learning results that can then be applied to real life situations.
 Individual needs and customer orientation are important to us.
 Our aim is that all our students feel they have learned something valuable at Meriturva.

 Meriturva offers an excellent research field for the development of maritime safety in collaboration with various enterprises, research institutes, colleges, and universities.
 We are happy to take part in diverse projects in the industry and put our expertise at the disposal of research.
 We are also involved in legislation and strategy projects, aiming for seafaring that is safer than ever.